rthrblck/pills/README.md

 # Pills

-__A simple medication tracker and reminder system, for everyone (including your gradma and fur babies)__
+__A simple medication tracker and reminder system, for everyone (including your grandma and fur babies)__

 ## How does it work?